Ederatone/SelfAssessment/Skills/JavaScript.md

 ## Programming fundamental concepts

 - Language
-  - Object: 👂 heard
+  - Object: 🖐️ used
-  - this: 👂 heard
+  - this: 🖐️ used
-  - arrow function: 👂 heard
+  - arrow function: 🖐️ used
-  - async function: 👂 heard
+  - async function: 🖐️ used
-  - call: 👂 heard
+  - call: 🎓 known
-  - bind: 👂 heard
+  - bind: 🎓 known
-  - apply: 👂 heard
+  - apply: 🎓 known
-  - instanceof: 👂 heard
+  - instanceof: 🎓 known
-  - ...spread: 👂 heard
+  - ...spread: 🖐️ used
-  - ...rest: 👂 heard
+  - ...rest: 🎓 known
   - typeof: 👂 heard
   - destructuring: 👂 heard
-  - generator: 👂 heard
+  - generator: 🎓 known
-  - iterator: 👂 heard
+  - iterator: 🖐️ used
-  - async generator: 👂 heard
+  - async generator: 🎓 known
-  - async iterator: 👂 heard
+  - async iterator: 🎓 known
-  - chaining: 👂 heard
+  - chaining: 🖐️ used
-  - optional chaining: 👂 heard
+  - optional chaining: 🎓 known
-  - IIFE: 👂 heard
+  - IIFE: 🖐️ used
-  - global: 👂 heard
+  - global: 🖐️ used
-  - globalThis: 👂 heard
+  - globalThis: 🖐️ used
-  - window: 👂 heard
+  - window: 🖐️ used
-  - getters and setters: 👂 heard
+  - getters and setters: 🖐️ used
   - __proto__: 👂 heard
-  - prototype: 👂 heard
+  - prototype: 🖐️ used
-  - equality operators: 👂 heard
+  - equality operators: 🖐️ used
-  - logical operators: 👂 heard
+  - logical operators: 🖐️ used
-  - bitwise operators: 👂 heard
+  - bitwise operators: 🎓 known
-  - ternary operator: 👂 heard
+  - ternary operator: 🖐️ used
-  - void: 👂 heard
+  - void: 🖐️ used
-  - yield: 👂 heard
+  - yield: 🎓 known
-  - await: 👂 heard
+  - await: 🖐️ used
   - template literal: 👂 heard
   - strict mode: 👂 heard
-  - delete: 👂 heard
+  - delete: 🖐️ used
-  - in: 👂 heard
+  - in: 🎓 known
   - super: 👂 heard
-  - Symbol: 👂 heard
+  - Symbol: 🎓 known
   - Reflect: 👂 heard
 - Statements
-  - if: 👂 heard
+  - if: 🖐️ used
-  - while: 👂 heard
+  - while: 🖐️ used
-  - do..while: 👂 heard
+  - do..while: 🖐️ used
-  - for: 👂 heard
+  - for: 🖐️ used
-  - for..in: 👂 heard
+  - for..in: 🖐️ used
-  - for..of: 👂 heard
+  - for..of: 🖐️ used
-  - for await: 👂 heard
+  - for await: 🖐️ used
-  - throw: 👂 heard
+  - throw: 🖐️ used
-  - break: 👂 heard
+  - break: 🖐️ used
-  - continue: 👂 heard
+  - continue: 🖐️ used
   - import: 👂 heard
   - export: 👂 heard
   - label: 👂 heard